 How to Ask for a Letter of Reference

 So - you are approaching graduation, or have been graduated for a while, and you need to ask me for a letter of reference.
 Before asking me for a letter, please read through my longer, and somewhat more rambling, thoughts on the subject (linked).
-But, when it comes down to asking, be sure to follow my advice below pretty closely.
+Please be sure to follow my advice pretty closely.
 Go through it as if through a checklist.

 Please follow the system below: